jakeprice-me/tech-notes/content/reconnection-issue-sonoff-snzb-02-zigbee2mqtt.md

 If connection is lost, and a sensor stops reporting, the simplest way to fix is as follows:

 1. Force remove the device from Zigbee2MQTT.
-2. Restart Zigbee2MQTT
+2. Restart Zigbee2MQTT.
-3. Re-pair the device
+3. Re-pair the device.

 > [!tip]
 > This seems to pretty consistently work, step 2 is particularly important if you have issues with the battery status not registering, which also tends to mean the sensor values aren't being published.

 ## Post Battery Replacement Issue

+> [!tip]
+> Don't rush the process, sometimes it takes a minute or so to finish configuring.
+So only follow the below steps if after a few minutes the battery level has not updated.

 I had an issue with a SONOFF SNZB-02 temperature & humidity sensor, after replacing the battery I couldn't get it to reconnect to Zigbee2MQTT without the power column showing a question mark for the battery status.
 As a result it wasn't exposing any results.